-Figure 13.
+Figure 14.
 Example of a potential mitigation work site in the MMR identified by District hydrualic engineers.

-- > The desired depth was not within a weir field - > No recent construction has occurred in the area - The area has existing structures that could be removed or modified to restore habitat - > No plans for future construction in the area - Work in the area would not impact the navigation channel in another district.
+- > The desired depth was not within a weir field; - > No recent construction has occurred in the area; - > The area has existing structures that could be removed or modified to restore habitat; - ➢ No plans for future construction in the area; and - > Work in the area would not impact the navigation channel in another district.

-This effort resulted in 23 reaches of various lengths within the MMR in which mitigation work would likely be feasible (Figure 13).
+This effort resulted in 23 reaches of various lengths within the MMR in which mitigation work would likely be feasible (Figure 14).
 During the RRAT Executive meeting held 23 January 2018, the AMT discussed the restoration potential of each of the 23 sites, shared ideas on potential mitigation measures that could be implemented at each site, and ranked the sites accordingly.
 The AMT decided the top six sites would be carried forward into the design phase.
 Currently, District hydraulic engineers are designing and modeling potential mitigation measures at each of the six sites based on input from the AMT.
 This effort will ensure the discussed mitigation measures are feasible, would not adversely affect the navigation channel, and would result in a net gain in AAHUs.
-Ultimately, multiple mitigation alternatives will be developed for each of the six sites, after which a CE/ICA will be performed thus ensuring the District and the AMT have a sufficient list of cost effective mitigation alternatives to select from when compensatory mitigation measures are considered and deemed warranted due to future construction of river training structures.
+Ultimately, multiple mitigation alternatives will be developed for each of the six sites, after which a CE/ICA will be performed thus ensuring the District and the AMT have a sufficient list of cost effective mitigation alternatives to select from when compensatory mitigation measures are considered and deemed warranted due to overall Project impacts to shallow to moderate-depth, moderate-to high-velocity habitat MCB habitat.